-Broad stars with bat, ball as England put Windies on ropes
+England in sight of series win as Broad stars with bat, ball

 Broad smashed nine fours and a six in a potentially game-defining ninth-wicket partnership with Dom Bess worth 76 runs.
 His 33-ball half-century tied him for third place on the all-time list of England’s fastest test fifties.

+Broad made his test debut in 2007 and was considered a No. 8 by soon-to-be-captain Andrew Strauss, even an allrounder around the time he scored 169 against Pakistan at Lord’s in 2010.
+In recent years, he has been a No. 11 but has been working at his English county, Nottinghamshire, to keep his head more still.

+“There was a little bit of thought process into the madness today,” Broad said.
+“I did enjoy being out there.”

-The West Indies came out to bat after lunch under gray, threatening skies at Old Trafford, horrible conditions to face one of the strongest and deepest pace attacks England has put out.
+The West Indies batsmen didn’t.
+They came out after lunch under gray, threatening skies at Old Trafford, horrible conditions to face one of the strongest and deepest pace attacks England has put out.

 By stumps, Broad, James Anderson, Jofra Archer and Chris Woakes all had wickets and the West Indies was looking battered and beaten.
 Stokes, struggling for full fitness after his starring role in the second test, is unlikely to bowl in Manchester and wasn’t looking needed.